AlexBailey/image-annotator/README.md

 2. **Select Annotation Mode**
    - Choose between "Polygon" or "Arrow" mode
-   - Polygon mode: Click to create points, click near the start point to complete
+   - Polygon mode: Click to create points, click near the start point to complete, left click to remove additional (if over 3 points), you can also click and drag to reposition and reshape
-   - Arrow mode: Click to set start point, click again to set end point
+   - Arrow mode: Click to set start point, click again to set end point, you can also click and drag each end to reposition

 3. **Editing Annotations**
    - Click an annotation to select it